dapr/community/README.md

 And, we can always use more testing, have more and improved docs, or just write a blog post on what you have discovered whilst using Dapr.

 If you're a developer, read the [development guide](https://github.com/dapr/dapr/tree/master/docs/development) for help on how to get started.

+Finally consider achieving one of the many [roles](#roles) that are in the Dapr project.

+## Other Documents

+Related documents
+- [Release process](release-process.md) - describes the Dapr release process and cadence
+- [Contributing to Dapr](https://docs.dapr.io/contributing/) - guidelines and advice on becoming a contributor
+- [Steering and Technical Committee (STC)](steering-and-technical-committee-charter.md) - describes the steering and technical committee governing body for Dapr and its charter.
+- [Community membership](community-membership.md) - describes the various responsibilities of contributor roles in the Dapr community
+- [Developer Guide](https://github.com/dapr/dapr/tree/master/docs/development) - describes how to get involved with Dapr development

 ## Code of Conduct
 This project has adopted the [Contributor Covenant Code of Conduct](CODE-OF-CONDUCT.md)